 Jervis Bay Territory Governance and Administration

-The Territory was acquired by the Commonwealth from the State of New South Wales in 1915.
-The Jervis Bay Territory Acceptance Act 1915 (the Acceptance Act) and Jervis Bay Territory Ordinances made by the Governor-General are administered by the Minister for Regional Australia, Regional Development and Local Government.
+The Territory was surrendered to the Commonwealth by the State of New South Wales in 1915.
+The Jervis Bay Territory Acceptance Act 1915 (the Acceptance Act) and Jervis Bay Territory Ordinances made by the Governor-General are administered by the Minister with responsibility for Territories.

 The Aboriginal Land Grant (Jervis Bay Territory) Act 1986 allowed for an initial grant of 403 ha of the Territory, including Wreck Bay Village, to the local Indigenous community.
 In 1995 the existing Jervis Bay National Park and the Jervis Bay Botanic Gardens (now known as Booderee National Park and Booderee Botanic Gardens) were granted to the Wreck Bay Aboriginal Community.